June 23, 2016

 J. Mao, X. Shi, P.E.
 Thornton, D.M.
 Ricciuto, and F.M.
-Hoffman are supported by DOE Office of Science, Biological and Environmental Research, including support from the following programs: Regional and Global Climate Modeling Program (ORNL BGC-Feedbacks SFA); Terrestrial Ecosystem Science Program (ORNL TES SFA); Earth System Modeling (ACME project).
+Hoffman are supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, including support from the following programs: Regional and Global Climate Modeling Program [Oak Ridge National Laboratory (ORNL) BGC-Feedbacks Scientific Focus Area (SFA)]; Terrestrial Ecosystem Science (TES) program (ORNL TES SFA); and Earth System Modeling (ACME project).

 ORNL TES-SFA, Feedbacks SFA, ACME